FAQS

 When the opportunity arises, Roynon students have also performed in other competitions in the UK and abroad.

-Roynon Performing Arts have managed to work with an array of companies and communities and as a result have found it necessary to set up a elite dance troupe, in order to showcase the skills and dance styles taught in class.
+Roynon Performing Arts have managed to work with an array of companies and communities, to showcase the skills and dance styles taught in class.

 The Performance Team have performed for the likes of a-list celebrities at private events, corporate shows, charity gigs at prestigious locations (such as the O2 Southampton Guildhall) and numerous local festivals and fetes.